reproductor-mpv-en-raspberry-pi

 Installing MPV on Raspberry Pi

 To start using MPV on our Raspberry Pi, we first need to install it.
-MPV is available in the official Raspberry Pi OS repositories, so the installation is quite straightforward.
+MPV is available in the official Raspberry Pi OS repositories, so the installation is quite simple.

-First, we open a terminal and update the system packages to ensure we have the latest version of MPV available:
+First, open a terminal and update the system packages to ensure we have the latest available version of MPV:

 sudo apt update